Scaffolding WholesaleScaffolding Wholesale

 Empty state

 Start with the spec your buyer already says out loud.
-For example, “10 x 4 scaffolding cross braces” usually means a 10 ft section length and 48 in lock spacing.
+For example, “10 x 4 scaffolding cross braces” usually means a 10 ft section length and 48 in lock spacing, while “3 x 7 scaffold cross brace dimentsion” is typically normalized to a 7 ft section with 36 in lock spacing.

 • Catalog families are organized by section length and spacing, not by vague “large / small” labels.